marc-ms/marc-ms.github.io/README.md

-This is my very first we page for hosting data science projects.
+This is my very first web page for hosting data science projects.